Sangdol/lua-test-driven-learning/README.md

 Installation
 ---

+This project uses [LuaUnit](https://github.com/bluebird75/luaunit) which is a unit testing framework for Lua.

-This project uses [LuaUnit](https://github.com/bluebird75/luaunit).
-[LuaRocks](https://luarocks.org/) is a package manager for Lua modules that you can install LuaUnit.
+[LuaRocks](https://luarocks.org/) is a package manager that you can install LuaUnit.

 ```sh
 brew install luarocks